pathwaycom/pathway-benchmarks/README.md

 - `pathway-all`, implementing Wordcount and Pagerank benchmarks in Pathway.
 This directory also contains the Python script for running Pagerank benchmark in Python;
 - `flink-pagerank`, implementing batch scenario of Pagerank in Flink;
-- `flink-pagerank-streaming`, implementation streaming scenario of Pagerank in Flink.
+- `flink-pagerank-streaming`, implementing streaming scenario of Pagerank in Flink;
+- `spark-pagerank-graphx`, implementing Pagerank in Spark GraphX;
+- `spark-pagerank`, implementing Pagerank in Spark (without the usage of GraphX);
+- `flink-word-count` and `flink-word-count-minibatch`, implementing two various versions of Wordcount in Flink;
+- `spark-word-count`, implementing Wordcount in Spark.